colomafarre/colomafarre.github.io/_posts/2020-01-26-galileo-turns-2.md

 <a href="/img/galileo2/IMG_20200121_184637.JPG"> <img border="0" src= "/img/galileo2/IMG_20200121_184637.JPG" width="200"></a>

-Ramona was such a little helpes, excited for the party, although a little jealous that it was not HER day...
+Ramona was such a little helper, excited for the party, although a little jealous that it was not HER day...

 <a href="/img/galileo2/IMG_4445.JPG"> <img border="0" src= "/img/galileo2/IMG_4445.JPG" width="200"></a>

 We love our Galileo!
 He is such a happy, friendly and enthusiastic kid!
 He loves his tractors and cars, he likes to ride his bike and motorcycle, he likes to observe his big sister and learns su much from her.
 He likes to sing "Let it gooo" with such passion, likes to call people "tiny!!", dance and run.
-He sure is a wonderfull little boy!
+He sure is a wonderful little boy!

 <a href="/img/galileo2/IMG_4550.JPG"> <img border="0" src= "/img/galileo2/IMG_4550.JPG" width="200"></a>